 If you have always wanted to explore your creative spirit or wish to get back into art practice then come along to one of my classes.
 The courses are open to all, from the beginner and intermediate to the more experienced artist.

-If you live in Somerset, you can attend my WEA courses in Glastonbury.
-I hold regular classes and two-day workshops for inspirational painting.
+If you live in Cumbria or Lancashire, you can attend my WEA Art Classes in Kendal.
+I hold regular classes and themed workshops for inspirational painting.
 The art group welcomes new members, whatever level of experience to join our vibrant painting community.

 I have a wide range of knowledge in many media, using traditional and contemporary methods and have taught people from a variety of backgrounds.
 You can work with me in watercolour, acrylic, or mixed-media.